ScottLogic/blog/_posts/2017-08-23-market-profile.md

 title: Creating a Market Profile Chart with D3
 date: 2017-08-23 00:00:00 Z
 categories:
-- ceberhardt
 - Tech
 author: ceberhardt
 layout: default_post
 summary: Market profile charts are relatively complicated and specialised charts used by financial traders.
 This blog post looks at how to render a market profile chart using D3.
 image: ceberhardt/assets/market-profile/market-profile.png
 ---